Roblox will stage a virtual concert with Ava Max on its path to the metaverse

 Fans will use jump pads to get to the sky-high dance floor where they can enjoy Ava’s new tunes, shop cool merch to dress their avatars up with Heaven or Hell wings and swords, complete fun quests, socialize, ask Ava questions, and get a private live performance of a couple of her hit songs, just for her fans on Roblox.

 Ava Max said in a statement that she misses interacting with fans in person, as concerts can’t be held during the pandemic.
 The virtual event is the next best thing, and entertainers such as John Legend and Travis Scott have been taking advantage of it to expand their brands in the digital realm.
-In contrast to John Legend, who appeared via motion capture tech on stage as an animated character, Ava Max will appear as herself in a video on a screen in the concert room.
+In contrast to John Legend, who appeared via motion capture tech onstage as an animated character, Ava Max will appear as herself in a video on a screen in the concert room.

 Roblox and Warner Music Group have developed a partnership that will enable WMG’s artists to tap into the power of Roblox’s platform in the weeks and months ahead.
 So you can expect more virtual concerts to happen, said Jon Vlassopulos, vice president and global head of music for Roblox, in an interview with GamesBeat.